Titans068/stringx/README.md

 ```
 Inserts a string into another string at a given start index.

-generate markdown for a readme.md for the following header code. include function declarations and brief explanations

 ```c
 char *join(char **str, int size, char *delim);
 ```